Major Chunk Of Rs 929.492 Mln PSDP Sports Allocation Goes To SAG - UrduPoint

 Major Chunk Of Rs 929.492 Mln PSDP Sports Allocation Goes To SAG

-The Federal Government has allocated Rs 929.492 million in Public Sector Development Programme (PSDP) 2020-21 for the ongoing and new schemes of Inter Provincial Coordination (IPC) Division during the fiscal year 202-21

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jun, 2020 ) :The Federal Government has allocated Rs 929.492 million in Public Sector Development Programme (PSDP) 2020-21 for the ongoing and new schemes of Inter Provincial Coordination (IPC) Division during the fiscal year 202-21.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jun, 2020 ) :The Federal Government has allocated Rs 929.492 million in Public Sector Development Programme (PSDP) 2020-21 for the ongoing and new schemes of Inter Provincial Coordination (IPC) Division.

 According to the budgetary document on Friday, a major chunk of that amount i.e. around Rs 595.572 million has been reserved for two new schemes for holding of next year's South Asian Games (SAG).